-- On March 8, 2022, the Company closed a previously announced bought deal financing (the “Offering”) for total gross proceeds of $64,241.
-The net proceeds from the Offering will be used for capital costs at the Premier Gold Project (“PGP”), for PGP’s exploration program and for general corporate purposes.
+- On March 8, 2022, the Company closed a previously announced bought deal financing for total gross proceeds of C$64 million.
+The net proceeds from the financing were used for capital costs at the Premier Gold Project (“PGP)”) for PGP’s exploration program and for general corporate purposes.

 LIQUIDITY AND CAPITAL RESOURCES

-- Completion of construction of the new water treatment plant and tailings storage facility in Q4 2022
+- Completion of the tailings dam improvements and start up of the new water treatment plant by Q4 2023